ZHAWZHAWZHAW/BA-Data-Scraping/readme.md

 ---

-## 🌐 5.
-Application Endpoints
+## 5. Application Endpoints

 - **Home Page:** `/`
   - Displays the main index page.

 - **Scrape Jobs:** `/scrape`
   - Scrapes job data and saves it into a CSV file.

-- **List Files:** `/files`
-  - Returns a JSON list of all saved CSV files.

 ---

-## 📂 6.
-Folder Structure
+## 6. Folder Structure

 ```
 project-root/